davidtwco/rfcs/text/0000-build-std.md

 existing names - for example, `core` is always added to the [extern prelude][rust-extern-prelude].
 This feature would not work without a way to tell rustc the new names of `builtin` crates.

 ↩ [*Standard library dependencies*][standard-library-dependencies]

+### Why disallow source replacement on `builtin` packages?
+[rationale-source-replacement]: #why-disallow-source-replacement-on-builtin-packages

+As [previously stated][vendored-rust-src] modifying the source code of the standard library in the `rust-src` component is not permitted.
+Source replacement of the `builtin` source could be a way to support this in the future but it is not clear at this time what the exact use cases for doing this are and whether the Rust Project wishes to support this.
+For these reasons it is left as a possible future extension to this RFC.

+↩ [*Standard library dependencies*][standard-library-dependencies]